 - You can use * to match any set (0 or more) of valid characters (as in regular expressions)

 - You can use $ to denote the end of an URL.

 The allow directive is optional in the file.
 When not specified, the files or URLs are allowed or crawled by default.
 The allow directive takes precedence over the disallow directive, which means you can use them to override the disallow directives in the file.

 what not to use in robots file

 The robots.txt is not the only option that you have available.
 If you have only a few webpages where the instructions differ from the overall set of rules, then you could implement them on the page using the meta tags.
-X-Robots-Tag in the HTTP headers are a good option, if you want to control the indexing of non-HTML content on the website.
+X-Robots-Tag in the HTTP headers is a good option, if you want to control the indexing of non-HTML content on the website.
 This is also a good option if you want to ensure that a particular page or content should not definitely be indexed.

 Google documentation explicitly states that you should not use the robots.txt methods to block private content or to handle URL canonicalization.